SubroBlack/timesheet/README.md

 Once you are done with the installation part.
 Just open new terminal and follow steps:

 1. Move to Git respository using "cd" command.
-2. Enter command "git timesheet".
+2. Enter command `git timesheet`.
 The output will be something like as shown below:
     ```bash

        531d1e1 Puneet[2013-02-11] Lorem ipsum dolor sit amet, consectetur adipiscing.